 Science week takes place each year in November

-Science Week 2022
+Science Week 2023

 Whether you are interested in science or not, we hope to inspire, encourage and challenge people of all ages and backgrounds to explore and understand the world around them.

-The Trails and Tales forestry walks will show you the benefits of forestry - from carbon sequestration to biodiversity.
+The ‘Trails and Tales’ forestry walks will show you the benefits of forestry - from carbon sequestration to biodiversity.
 Not to mention the benefits to our wellbeing.

-All of our events are free but must be pre-booked.
-An adult must complete the registration and an adult must accompany all children at events.
+For public events, an adult must complete the registration and an adult must accompany all children at events.
 The relevant teacher must book schools events.

 Find out more about Science Week @Teagasc here.